 - 2018, Madonna Places was awarded an expansion to our existing Fatherhood Initiative Grant through DCF to serve more fathers in the Eastern part of the state and Middletown.
 This expansion allowed for a 24-7 Dad program to be held weekly in Norwich, Willimantic, Middletown and New London, adding 3 Fatherhood Specialists to our staff.
 Unfortunately, the state ended their funding for the Parenting Support Program and Families First Home Visiting Programs in many parts of the state that same year, making Madonna Place’s Great Beginnings Home Visiting the only program in Norwich.

-- 2020, Madonna Place has remained open as an essential human service agency, providing food, clothing, diapers, formula, PPE and other basic and emergency needs resources, as well as remote telephone and web-based case management, fatherhood programming and home visiting.
+- 2020, Madonna Place remained open as an essential human service agency, providing food, clothing, diapers, formula, PPE and other basic and emergency needs resources, as well as remote telephone and web-based case management, fatherhood programming and home visiting during COVID-19.
 We also provided curb-side no-contact agency pick-up and home delivery for resources for those with transportation issues.
-The COVID-19 crisis has created a high demand for our services in the community and the staff of the agency has remained working to meet those needs without disruption to service to any client.
+The COVID-19 crisis created a high demand for our services in the community and the staff of the agency remained working to meet those needs without disruption to service to any client.